explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

 Yes.
-The specification includes detailed sections addressing security and privacy implications, including hashing, user consent, and eviction policies.
+The specification includes detailed sections addressing [security considerations](README.MD#security-considerations) and [privacy implications](README.MD#privacy-considerations).

 ## 17. Do features in your specification enable origins to downgrade default security protections?